faressoft/terminalizer/README.md

 ## Record

-> Record your terminal and create a recording file
+> Record your terminal and create a recording file:

 ```bash
 terminalizer record <recordingFile>
 ```

-Options
+Options:

 ```
 -c, --config   Overwrite the default configurations [string]
 -d, --command  The command to be executed           [string] [default: null]
 ```

-Examples
+Examples:

 ```
 terminalizer record foo                      Start recording and create a recording file called foo.yml